-At the end of 2021 the Board's unrestricted funds excluding fixed assets (or free reserves) totalled £523K (2020: £404K), providing more than 3 months reserves cover for current activities, meeting the Board's target of holding approximately 3 months' expenditure in reserve.
-The 2022 budget was set with the aim of break-even to maintain the current reserves levels, before the impact of Covid-19.
-See Future Plans section for mitigating actions being taken to minimize the financial impact.
+At the end of 2022 the Board's unrestricted funds excluding fixed assets (or free reserves) totalled £675K (2021: £523K), providing more than 3 months reserves cover for current activities, meeting the Board's target of holding approximately 3 months' expenditure in reserve.
+The 2023 budget was set with the aim of break-even to maintain the current reserves levels.

-ODBE is supported by CSUST funds which amount to £12,193K capital including £2,010K reinvested income at 31 December 2021.
+ODBE is supported by CSUST funds which amount to £10,651K capital including £1,678K reinvested income at 31 December 2022.
 DT(O)L is the sole trustee of this fund.
 Both capital and income are funds which can only be used for educational purposes (see CSUST section on pages 9 and 10 for further details).